stephenquan/qt5-qml-sortlistmodel/README.md

 # qt5-qml-sortlistmodel
 Implements SortListModel QML component.

-It is based on the ListModel QML component but with methods for incremental sort and full sort.
+It extends the ListModel QML component with the following methods:

-It is an in-place sort, in which the ListModel has records added to it, usually with append and incrementalSort method is used to move that record to the correct place.
-The algorithm for the incremental sort is based on a combination of binary search and merge sort.
+ - findInsertIndex(item, head, tail, compareFunc)
+ - sortItems(head, tail, compareFunc)
+ - incrementalSort(compareFunc)
+ - sort(compareFunc)

+These methods help us implement an in-place sort.

+It requires the record to already be in the ListModel, typically at the end with `append` and moved to the correct place with `incrementalSort`.

+For example:

 ```qml
 SortListModel {